-If ever there was a friend of the rights of the white man, it is Sheriff Ald-Geo.
+Geo.
 W. Gump, Esq. stadt.
-He has always stood by the liberties of the people.
-When the ballot-For Associate Judge, our ticket bears box was surrounded by armed men the name of G. W. Gump.
-Mr. Gump sent to intimidate voters in 1864, he Christians.
-Will you practice what you is a gentleman eminently qualified for stood between them and the people. the position for which he is a candi- So now when a set of political desperadate.
-He gave a son to the service of does are trying to disfranchise white the Union, a noble boy, who sleeps the men for the purpose of enfranchising leading strings and that they will have quiet slumber of death on the banks of negroes, he refuses to yield to them one the Juniata.
+He has always stood by the lib-For Associate Judge, our ticket bears box was surrounded by armed men the name of G. W. Gump.
+Mr. Gump sent to intimidate voters in 1864, he is a gentleman eminently qualified for stood between them and the people. the position for which he is a candi- So now when a set of political desperadate.
+He gave a son to the service of does are trying to disfranchise white works!
+Geary's ditch is on the wrong the Union, a noble boy, who sleeps the men for the purpose of enfranchising side!
+Press on!
+Now they fly!
+Disquiet slumber of death on the banks of negroes, he refuses to yield to them one the Juniata.
 Mr. Gump has always inch.
 Hurrah for Aldstadt!
-What been a patriot and a good Union man. does he care for your scare-crow of an Abolition prosecution!
-He knows the right and dares maintain it, and he will be sustained.
+What six stars floats in triumph over the been a patriot and a good Union man. does he care for your scare-crow of an will be sustained.